-Oldham Athletic completed the signing of Zaine Francis-Angol on a one-year contract this summer.
+Oldham Athletic are pleased to confirm the signing of Zaine Francis-Angol on a one-year contract.

-The former Hartlepool United and Motherwell player, who can operate at left back or as a left winger, became the seventh summer addition made by manager John Sheridan.
+The former Hartlepool United and Motherwell player, who can operate at left back or as a left winger, becomes the seventh summer addition made by manager John Sheridan.

 Capped 19 times by Antigua & Barbuda, Francis-Angol featured in Hartlepool’s successful National League play-off quest in 2021, before also playing on loan for Stockport during their promotion from the same division last campaign.

 On securing the services of the 29-year-old, Sheridan said: “Zaine is another player who knows all about what it takes to be successful in this division and has got attributes we need.

 “He’s an excellent athlete, is versatile, has got pace and is a good competitor.
 Zaine is a player with a good amount of experience and provides us with different options down the left.

 “It’s very important that we build a squad with genuine balance and signing Zaine is part of that overall target as we work towards the beginning of the season.”